 Ways to Honor Black History Month

-Black History Month runs all through February and television is taking part in celebrating Black voices and stories across film, television, politics, sports and more.
-PBS has an entire schedule of programing for Black History month.
+Black History Month runs through February and television celebrates Black voices and stories across film, television, politics, sports and more.
+PBS has an entire schedule of programming for Black History Month.
 Visit a Black Museum.
-Donate time or money to the ASALH, the NAACP legal defense fund, Thurgood Marshall College Fund, the African American Experience Fund (A division of the National Park Foundation,) Black Girls Code or other worthy cause.
+Donate time or money to the ASALH, the NAACP legal defense fund, Thurgood Marshall College Fund, the African American Experience Fund (A division of the National Park Foundation,) Black Girls Code, or other worthy causes.

 Suggested blog: How Travel Changes Who You Are.